vaibhavupadhyay001/Krishijeevan/README.md

 # 🌾 AI Crop Recommendation System

 An AI-powered web application that helps users identify crops and receive intelligent crop recommendations using image analysis.
-The system integrates camera functionality, image filters, and OpenAI API to provide a seamless and interactive experience.
+The system integrates camera functionality, image filters, and OpenAI API to provide a seamless and interactive experience...

 ## 🚀 Features